esl/code-beam-stockholm/_trainings/Secure-Coding-In-BEAM.md

 trainers:
 - _participants/Robert-Virding.md
 event_date: 22 May 2026, in person
-title: "Secure Coding in BEAM"
+title: "Secure Cosding in BEAM"
 published: true
 ---
 Are your Erlang and Elixir applications as secure as they could be?
 Dive into the world of secure coding on BEAM with Erlang’s co-creator Robert Virding to fortify your understanding of the BEAM platform’s vulnerabilities, attacks, and defences.